Approved by Members’ Meeting 24th February 2019

 The Board shall have the power to deduct points as deemed appropriate for non-compliance with the Rules of the League.

-15.1 If a club has not paid their subscription by a date specified by the Board, 5 points shall be deducted from the total points for each team that club was scheduled to field on that day in the League.
-If the subscription continues to remain outstanding the Board shall have power to give the club concerned 7 days’ notice that they will deduct further points if payment is not made by a specified date.
+15.1 If a club has not paid any invoice issued by the NESC SCIO by a date specified by the Board, the Board will have the power to deduct 5 points from the total points for each team that club has in the Grades for that current or upcoming season.
+If the invoice continues to remain outstanding the Board shall have the power to give the club concerned 7 days’ notice that they will deduct further points if payment is not made by a specified date.
 The Board will also have the power to suspend a club for ongoing non-payment of fees if they are not satisfied that the club will honour their dues.
-Clubs using pitches that have been booked on their behalf by the SCIO must make payment within 14 days of a request from the SCIO detailing the matches for which they are liable for pitch hire fees.
-Non-payment of pitch hire fees could result in points being deducted, or a club being suspended, as noted earlier in rule 15.1.
+This relates to any invoice issued by the NESC SCIO to include annual subscriptions, pitch hire fees, ball purchases, umpiring fees (including to CSMOA) and tickets for events including the Grades dinner, or any other unspecified instance that requires an invoice to be raised.

 15.2 Where an independent umpire is standing, points may be deducted for slow over rates as specified in Rule 6.5.